Commands

 List Local Packages

-Display all locally installed packages.
+Display all locally installed packages:

-List Remote Packages
+List Remote Packages (available in configured channels)

-Display all packages available in remote repositories.
+Show packages available in remote repositories (search across channels):

-Search Remote Packages
+Search Remote Packages (by name)

-Search for remote packages by name.
+Search for remote packages by name:

-Manage Repositories
+Manage Repositories / Channels

-Add a Repository
+Add a Channel (temporary)

-Create a Snapshot
+Create a Snapshot / Export Environment